-Classroom Practice: Partnering with Families to Honor and Build on their Multilingualism friends do.
-Beginning the year with this kind of partnership is a powerful way of honoring families' backgrounds and normalizing multilingualism.
+Classroom Practice: Partnering with Families to Honor and Build on their Multilingualism

 Integrating families' home languages should be commonplace, rather than a special enhancement to instruction.
 The diverse multilingualism of the class should be highlighted in creative and natural ways throughout the school day.
 Below are a few ways in which Ms. Gil shares her enthusiasm for learning language from EMLLS and their families.